 As you see Don Luis standing in the rows of lush coffee trees on his parcel of land, you get the sense that this land means an awful lot to him.
 At 80+ years old, he stands tall and proud amongst his crop, like an artist would step back to admire a masterpiece.

-As an original founder of La Cooperativa San Pedrana, Don Luis has spent his entire life around coffee.
+An original founder of La Cooperativa San Pedrana, Don Luis has spent his entire life around coffee.
 His father was a coffee farmer and his father's father was a coffee farmer!
 This is not anomaly, by the way.
 For Don Luis and many other "campesinos", coffee is not just a way of income - it's in their DNA.

 This plot of coffee land provides Don Luis with a connection to his past and a bridge to a future for his family.
 He works this land hard and carefully, to honor his father and grandfather who farmed it before it, but also so his children and grandchildren may prosper from a prized, renowned Guatemalan coffee.